bristolsacredharp/bristolsacredharp.github.io/allday.markdown

 ## Saturday social

 We will meet for a social at 8pm after the singing on Saturday:
 Venue to follow.

-The Greenbank serves a wide variety of wines, ales and craft beers, as well as wood-fired pizza and other meals.

 ## Sunday singing